-It is a new construction project of 119 homes in two building volumes (69 homes on plot 6.1 and 50 homes on plot 6.2), underground parking for 131 car spaces, 24 motorcycle spaces and 119 storage rooms, located in the sector PMU of Mataró, Maresme region.
-The project consists of two residential volumes, a large green area and a low body, housing a total of 119 homes with 4, 3 and 2 bedrooms.
-All homes have space for the natural and mechanical drying of clothes, as well as space for personal and general storage.
+The new construction project includes 119 homes in two volumes (69 homes on plot 6.1 and 50 homes on plot 6.2), underground parking for 131 cars and 24 motorcycles, and 119 storage rooms, located in the sector PMU of Mataró, Maresme region.
+The project consists of two residential volumes, a large green area, and a low body, housing a total of 119 apartments with 4, 3, and 2 bedrooms.
+All homes have space for the natural and mechanical drying of clothes as well as for personal and general storage.
 Each block is located at a different elevation and is distributed through a central core.
 All counters and technical rooms are located in their respective lobby areas.
-On the roof of the linear block, there will be a communal pool, and the one in the tower is destined to the private terraces of the immediately lower houses.
+On the roof of the linear block, there will be a communal pool, and the one in the tower is destined to the private terraces of the houses immediately below.

 Open green spaces

-The common space of the urbanization has been designed in order to offer a better quality of life to the inhabitants, enjoying green spaces and outdoor activities.
-The garden has a swimming pool, solarium, hammock area, children’s playground with games and green areas.
-The interior routes are accessible to give access to the two buildings.
-In the center, a paved platform houses the pool, protected by a controlled perimeter for children.
+The common space of urbanization has been designed to offer a better quality of life to the inhabitants, enjoying green spaces and outdoor activities.
+The garden has a swimming pool, solarium, a hammock area, a children’s playground with games, and green areas.
+Both buildings can be accessed via the interior routes.
+In the centre, a paved platform houses the pool, protected by a controlled perimeter for children.
 The proposal includes the planting of several trees that give this space privacy while offering shade for the hottest days.